-Where To Find The Best Street Food In Palermo16 March, 2022by Bounce
+Where To Find The Best Street Food In Palermo

 Italian street food is an essential part of this country’s culture, and this is certainly the case in Sicily’s largest city, Palermo.
 Palermo street food vendors line the streets, alleys, and many piazzas throughout Palermo’s many neighborhoods.
 There are a few local delicacies that are served via food carts and deli stands that epitomize Palermo food culture.
 Think crispy arancini rice balls, panelle & crocche (fried potato croquettes) and the infamous spleen sandwich pani ca’ meusa.
 All of these hearty handhelds are served throughout Palermo, and all are delicious.
 For an afternoon sweet treat, don’t forget cannolis, or an evening gelato after dinner.